HearstAT/cfn_backendless_chef/README.md

 This is the simplest option from an all AWS standpoint.
 You also keep the same pivotal credentials

 -   Required Items
-    -   Existing S3 Bucket with:
+    -   Existing S3 Bucket with (from snapshot setup):
-        -   etc_opscode directory
+        -   etc_opscode directory with:
-        -   etc_reporting directory (can be empty)
+            -   webui_priv.pem
+            -   webui_pub.pem
+            -   pivotal.pem
+            -   private-chef-secrets.json
         -   migration-level
     -   DB Snapshot (Same Region)
 -   Required Params
-    -   ExistingBucketName (e.g.; chef-data-bucket)
+    -   ExistingBucketName (e.g.; chef-sync-bucket)
     -   DBSnapShot (e.g.; snaphot-date)

+**Note:** Using the AWS S3 cli tools does not replace files!
+It only checks if they exist.
+So if creating/replacing any of the files to make etc_opscode, make sure that folder is cleared out or specifically rm the files you are needing to replace.

 #### Knife EC Restore
 If looking to change architecture, DB credentials, or even Pivotal then this is the best option.